How To Get An Autistic Child To Sleep – Advices for Parents

 Is melatonin recommended for kids with autism?

-Melatonin is a hormone produced in the body that helps to regulate the sleep-wake cycle.
-Many people take melatonin supplements to help improve their sleeping habits.
-One of the biggest challenges with melatonin is that it cycles through the body quickly, so while it may help someone fall asleep, it may not help them stay asleep.
+Melatonin is a hormone produced in the body that helps to regulate the sleep-wake cycle, and many people take melatonin supplements to help improve their sleeping habits.

-Multiple studies have looked at the use of melatonin in kids with autism.
-One double-blind study involving 125 children with autism investigated the use of a slow-release formulation.
+There have been many more studies looking specifically at melatonin for sleep in autistic children.
+One double-blind study25 involving 125 children with autism investigated the use of a slow-release formulation.
 The kids assigned to the melatonin supplement group slept nearly an hour longer and fell asleep 40 minutes faster than the placebo group.

 If you’re wondering if melatonin may be right for your child, speak to your pediatrician.